 If you switch your mindset from perceiving certain things as "off limits and bad" to seeing them as something you enjoy occasionally because they have value, then you will feel less restricted and be able to make better decisions under a healthier mindset.
 This shift in perspective can help you overcome the feeling of restriction.

 Do you ever hide in the pantry (or wherever your kids cannot find you) to enjoy holiday treats, Reeses or whatever you have in your secret stash so your kids won’t see you?

 Part of the reason we hide may be so they’re not asking for more treats, but also with this mindset, we are telling ourselves that we’ve gotta eat this right now, while no one is watching.

-Maybe, deep down, we don’t want our kids to eat said treats, because we want to set that good example for them but what are we actually doing when we sneak food behind their back?
+Maybe, deep down, we don’t want our kids to see us eating said treats because we want to set a good example for them.
+But what are we actually doing when we sneak food behind their back?

-What if instead, you only eat sweets when with other people?
+What if instead, you only eat sweet treats when with other people?
 In this scenario, you are practicing self-restraint and patience, all great qualities for you and your kids to learn.

 Imagine the example we are leaving for others when we are able to say, “sweets are yummy, and sometimes even though we want to ONLY eat sweets, it’s better to make sure we get a good balance of food and every now and then still enjoy dessert.”
 It’s empowering when we can do it as adults and that feeling can rub off on our children.

 What Else Can I Do to Healthily Moderate Sweets at Home?